goharbor/harbor/docs/harbor-doc-reorg/working_with_projects/configure_project_whitelist.md

 When you run vulnerability scans, images that are subject to Common Vulnerabilities and Exposures (CVE) are identified.
 According to the severity of the CVE and your security settings, these images might not be permitted to run.
 You can create whitelists of CVEs to ignore during vulnerability scanning.

 Harbor administrators can set a system-wide CVE whitelist.
+For information about site-wide CVE whitelists, see [Configure System-Wide CVE Whitelists](../administration/vulnerability_scanning/configire_system_whitelist.md).
 By default, the system whitelist is applied to all projects.
 Project administrators can configure different CVE whitelists for individual projects, that override the system whitelist.

 1. Go to **Projects**, select a project, and select **Configuration**.
 1. Under **CVE whitelist**, select **Project whitelist**.